A Teen Saves Her Brother

 Type: Hidden History

-A Patriot officer, Col. William Graham, was in his home with his pregnant wife Susannah, their children, two of his men, and some number of civilian neighbors.
-Like some other homes on the frontier, it was a heavily built log cabin with portholes for gun barrels, intended to protect local residents under attack from Native Americans.
+Graham was in his home with his pregnant wife Susannah, their children, two of his men, and some number of civilian neighbors.
+It was a large, heavily built log cabin, perhaps with wooden siding.
+Like some other homes on the frontier, it had portholes for gun barrels, intended to protect local residents under attack from Native Americans.
 Now they are hiding from Loyalists.

 Roughly two-dozen Tory militiamen surrounded the cabin one day that month, probably taking cover behind the tree line.
 Some approached the front door and called for Graham to surrender.
 He refused.
 The men stepped back, an order was given, and the Tories began to fire volleys at the cabin.
 After each they demanded his surrender.
 Frustration growing, one time they supposedly called out, “Damn you, won’t you surrender now?”